Applimu/NANDPROP/README.md

-# PRON!
+# NANDPROP!
-PRON is a fun little esolang / computational model that I have created.
+NANDPROP is a fun little esolang / computational model that I have created.
 It's vaguely based on [PROPs](https://ncatlab.org/nlab/show/PROP) in category theory.

-## How to use PRON:
+## How to use NANDPROP:
-Compile using `rustc PRON.rs`.
-To use it, create your code in a file (any file that can be read by Rust's `fs::read_to_string` function), and run PRON.exe with this file as the second argument.
+Compile using `rustc NANDPROP.rs`.
+To use it, create your code in a file (any file that can be read by Rust's `fs::read_to_string` function), and then run `NANDPROP.exe [path of file]`.

 ## How it works:
 The model of state of this esolang is modeled after [PROPs](https://ncatlab.org/nlab/show/PROP) from category theory.
 In this case the object is the boolean domain $\{0,1\}$.